google/docsy/content/en/docs/Getting started/_index.md

     Tip: Use `Ctrl + c` to stop the Hugo server.

-1. Now that you have a local copy of the site running, you can push it to your repository and then set Docsy as your `upstream`.
+1. Now that you have a local copy of the site running, you can set your `origin` remote and then push the site to your repository.
 For example:

    1. If you need to create a remote repository, go to GitHub and create a [new empty repo](https://help.github.com/en/articles/create-a-repo)